DataCurationNetwork/data-primers/SPSS Data Curation Primer.md

   - Cohen, Deborah (Deborah Ann).
 Evaluation of the Balance Calories Initiative, 2016 Baseline, Alabama and Mississippi.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributer], 2018-12-17. [https://doi.org/10.3886/ICPSR37110.v1](https://doi.org/10.3886/ICPSR37110.v1)

-# Start the Conversation Broad Questions and Clarifications on Research Data
+# Start the Conversation, Broad Questions and Clarifications on Research Data

 Before going into technical details specific to the SPSS data, having a short conversation with researchers about their area of research, and data practices is helpful.